The AI-powered Agency

 Getting from zero to one: Practical first steps

-For agencies looking to begin this transformation, here’s a pragmatic roadmap:
+For companies looking to begin this transformation, here’s a pragmatic roadmap:

 1. Audit your current operational pain points Before implementing any AI solutions, identify where you’re spending disproportionate time on low-value activities.
 Look for repetitive tasks, information bottlenecks, and processes that consistently cause problems.

 2. Start with a single high-friction process Don’t try to transform everything at once.
-Pick one operational area with clear ROI potential – brief development, resource management, or reporting are good starting points.
+Pick one operational area with clear ROI potential – requirement gathering, resource management, or reporting are good starting points.

-3. Explore purpose-built AI tools rather than building custom solutions Unless you have significant technical resources, utilise existing AI platforms designed for agencies.
-The market is rapidly expanding with specialist tools for everything from timesheets to resource management.
+3. Explore purpose-built AI tools rather than building custom solutions Unless you have significant technical resources, utilise existing AI platforms designed for business operations.
+The market is rapidly expanding with specialist tools for everything from project management to resource allocation.

 4. Implement with intention and training Any operational change requires buy-in.
 Invest time in proper implementation and training, focusing on how the technology helps people rather than replaces them.

-5. Measure impact rigorously Set clear metrics for what success looks like – time saved, improved accuracy, better margins – and track them consistently.
+5. Measure impact rigorously Set clear metrics for what success looks like – time saved, improved accuracy, better efficiency – and track them consistently.

 6. Expand methodically based on results Once you’ve demonstrated success in one area, use that momentum (and hopefully, freed-up resources) to tackle the next operational challenge.

-The agencies embracing operational AI are evolving toward a distinctive new structure:
+The companies embracing operational AI are evolving toward a distinctive new structure:

 • Flatter hierarchies with fewer middle-management roles